kensanata/just-halberds/Knives.md

 – look for just the right level of banter between the characters.
 Something to say to each other during the game.

 *Player agency*.
-In a game that takes place in our imagination, the greatest asset we have is the freedom of it all.
+In a game that takes place in your imagination, the greatest asset we have is the freedom of it all.
 We can make decisions and the imaginary world reacts.
 We can try things we don’t usually do, be the people we don’t usually are.
 This is why decision making is